bigdata-i523/hid327/notebook.md

 * 10/06/17 Completed recommendations by TA on slight modifications which would enhance the paper.
 * 10/08/17 Made final changes to Paper1 and set it to 100% in README file.
 * 10/14/17 Began research for Paper2.
+* 10/22/17 Completed changes based on TA review and submitted Paper1 on TurnItIn.
+* 10/22/17 Wrote abstract for Project and posted it on Piazza.